Shuaayeeb/Data_Analysis_Bootcamp/README.md

 6. Create a column named "sales range" return "High sales" if the value is above average otherwise return "low sales".

 ## SKILLS CONCEPT ADOPTED
-Answering the questions above  involves manupulating and combining multiple formulas and functions and syntax.
+Answering the questions above  involves manipulating and combining multiple formulas and functions and syntax.

 for instance in question 1